harshul25/Assignment-4/README.md

 - Use banker's algorithm to avoid deadlock

--Checks if the given requests are safe to execute.
+- Checks if the given requests are safe to execute.

--Also shows the available resources after the execution of a thread.
+- Also shows the available resources after the execution of a thread.

 Tests:

 The number of customers is: 3
 Maximum Resources:
 7 5 3
 3 2 2